oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

          ![mushop-ns](images/mushop-ns.png)

       - Now in the Fields Panel, in the Search Fields textbox, search for the field **Pod**.
 Click on the resultant field **Pod**.
         In the popup-window you should now see all the Pods in the namespace **mushop**.
-If observed closely we can see that we have only 50 pods.
+If observed closely we can see fewer pods than earlier because we have filtered results by the specific namespace **mushop**.
          > **Note :** The number of pods in **mushop** namespace may differ.

          ![mushop-all-pods](images/mushop-all-pods.png)